 The College has recruited well since it opened and is now operating at full capacity.
 Extensive redevelopment works have been completed to ensure that the facilities offer students an outstanding learning environment.

 Progression of students continues to be monitored and the College has invested in systems to track student progress throughout their course.
-The most recent set of College outcomes from the students who started in September 2018 were revealed in August 2020.
-Overall, 99% of students passed their course, with 83% achieving high grades.
-It should be noted that there was very little change to the
+Achievement rates are exceptionally high with a 99% pass rate and 83% achieving high grades (merit or distinction).